polljoy/polljoy-Unity/README.md

 In summary:

-`appVersion`: your app's version to be used as a poll selection criteria.
-This should match with your poll setting.
-Or set it as nil if you are not using.
+`appVersion` (optional) is your app's version that can be used as a poll selection criteria.
+It's optional - set it as null if you don't want to send it.

-`level`: if your app is a game app, this is your game level.
+`level` (optional) if your app has a level concept you can pass it here.
 This should match with your poll setting.
 Or set it as 0 if you are not using it.

-`session`: This is used to keep track of how many times the user has started a polljoy session.
+`session` (optional) This is used to keep track of how many times the user has started a polljoy session.
 If your app keeps track of how many times the app has been launched, you can pass that variable here.
 Otherwise leave it to 0 and the polljoy SDK will handle it.

 `timeSinceInstall`: If your app tracks how long the app has been installed, pass the variable here.
 Leave it to 0 will let polljoy does the job.
 (We count in days).